C00kie-/squirrel.lu/keeping-notes-for-creativity.md

 ## A quick note about notes

-It's all a process, everyone got his process, and it's often not enough.
-But how a good notes system is related to creativity?
+How a good notes system is related to creativity?
 I'll take a big shortcut here: you are more creative and feel better if your mind is clear from noise.
 Easy say, well, no so.

-I have a mantra, sort of; as I have a poor memory when I need to find something I have done (like um code or something to solve a problem...)
+I have a mantra, sort of; as I have a poor memory when I need to find something I have done (like um code or something to solve a problem...sounds familiar?)
 I know I need to keep notes of everything.

 Writing is also a dirty process that can create a lot of noise, let say here: garbage ideas; drafts for the most lucky.

 I discover experiment after experiment that nothing works first shot.
-(Sounds familiar uh?)
+(Sounds familiar too uh?)

 **1/I tried the man-like kind of note, with header, strict template, indentation etc...**